-The Long Term Debt expenses (11.9%) include payment to the 2010 Long Term General Obligation (LTGO) Bond.
+The Long Term Debt expenses (11.55%) include payment to the 2010 Long Term General Obligation (LTGO) Bond.
 Due to the drop in interest rates the 2010 LTGO Bond was refinanced in 2013 with the Fire District realizing an additional \$462,000 at no increase in costs.
 Also in 2013 the City of Port Townsend and East Jefferson Fire Rescue entered into an agreement for the lease/purchase of a 3rd new fire engine.
 The lease agreement is for 4 years and the City has agreed to cover the lease costs to fulfill their 2011 financial obligation to the District.

-The Capital Outlay expenses (13.0%) include expenses for Training Tower construction and additional expenses for interior work for fire training scenarios, sharing a new fueling station with Jefferson Transit, purchase of the Guardian fireboat with 98% paid for by a grant, transfer of \$30,000 to new equipment replacement fund, and transfer of \$100,000 to Fire Vehicle Replacement fund.
+The Capital Outlay expenses (16.85%) include the replacement of Self Contained Breathing Apparatus (SCBA) equipment, transfer of \$40,000 to new equipment replacement fund, and transfer of \$110,000 to Fire Vehicle Replacement fund.

-2015 EMS Expense Summary
+2016 EMS Expense Summary

 ADMIN Administration (See Fire) \$ -

-OPR Operations (92.8%) \$ 2,491,816
+OPR Operations (96.71%) \$ 2,551,825

-TRAIN Training (0.3%) \$ 9,047
+TRAIN Training (0.36%) \$ 9,581

-EQ/APP Equipment/Apparatus Maintenance (2.6%) \$ 71,422
+EQ/APP Equipment/Apparatus Maintenance (2.93%) \$ 77,314

-CAP Capital Outlay/Vehicle Fund (4.1%) \$ 110,000
+CAP Capital Outlay/Vehicle Fund (0%) \$ 0

-The Operations Division expenses (92.8%) include 60% of wages and benefits of all career personnel, overtime, volunteer stipends, and volunteer resident program, 100% of paramedic student stipend, Supplies, including drugs, operating expense, small tools and minor equipment, professional services for ambulance billing, wellness program, reimbursement of ambulance billing errors, 60% 911 dispatch fees, transport fees for payment to Jefferson County Emergency Medical Services and Trauma Care Council for Medical Provider Doctor, County Training Coordinator, and Secretary/Treasurer.
+The Operations Division expenses (96.71%) include 60% of wages and benefits of all career personnel, overtime, volunteer stipends, and volunteer resident program, 100% of paramedic student stipend, Supplies, including drugs, operating expense, small tools and minor equipment, professional services for ambulance billing, wellness program, reimbursement of ambulance billing errors, 60% 911 dispatch fees, transport fees for payment to Jefferson County Emergency Medical Services and Trauma Care Council for Medical Provider Doctor, County Training Coordinator, and Secretary/Treasurer.

-The Training Division expenses (0.3%) include training supplies, conference travel expenses, paramedic student training expenses, on-line EMS training as required to maintain certification.
+The Training Division expenses (0.36%) include training supplies, conference travel expenses, paramedic student training expenses, on-line EMS training as required to maintain certification.

-The Equipment/Apparatus Division expenses (2.6%) include contracted equipment repair and maintenance, 40% vehicle repair and maintenance contract, and 100% of other EMS vehicle repair expenses.
+The Equipment/Apparatus Division expenses (2.93%) include contracted equipment repair and maintenance, 40% vehicle repair and maintenance contract, and 100% of other EMS vehicle repair expenses.

-The Capital Outlay expenses (4.1%) transfer of \$110,000 to the EMS Vehicle Replacement Fund.
+The Capital Outlay expenses (0%) transfer of \$0 to the EMS Vehicle Replacement Fund for 2016.